jsutixvdatascyj5/notes/README.md

 Next, use a scheduling tool or plan to allocate time to each task.
 Allocating time helps you stay focused and makes sure you don't get sidetracked.
 Set deadlines for each tasks so that your planning is realistic and you have a goal to work towards.
 Using a tool like Trello or Asana can help with organizing and tracking your progress.
  - 来自帮助助手

+# 2024-01-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.